Tattooing in Myanmar: Tattooing among men

-Tattooing was a painful procedure that could required extensive use of opium used as a painkiller.
+Tattooing was a painful procedure that could require extensive use of opium used as a painkiller.
 A professional tattoo artist (မှင်ကြောင်ဆရာ or ကွင်းဆရာ) used a hnitkwasok, a long two-pronged brass or iron instrument with a 2 in slit similar to a double-pointed pen, to pierce the skin.
 Completion of the tattoos took from 3 to 6 days.
 Nearly all Bamar men were tattooed at boyhood (between the ages of 8 and 14), from the waist to the knees.
 The tattooed patterns were ornamented pastiches of arabesques and animals and legendary creatures, including cats, monkeys, chinthe, among others.
 For the Bamar, tattooing of the waist, done with black pigment, was done before or soon after temporary ordination into monkhood, a major rite of passage for men.
 Other parts of the body were tattooed with red pigments.
 Among the Shan, blue or red pigments were especially popular, as were charms and cabalistic figures similar to yantra tattoos.